paul923/electric-advantage/README.md

 ## How to run the project

+### Installing npm
+Go to https://www.npmjs.com/get-npm and click "Download Node.js and npm".

+### `npm -v`
+### `npm install npm@latest -g`

+Checks if npm is installed, command will retrieve the npm version you currently have installed.\
+Updates the version of npm installed.

 There are 2 parts for this project and each part has to be run seperate

 To run the frontend part of the project,